BentoumiTech/denox/README.md

 Create a file named `deno-workspace.yml` at the root of your Deno project.

-> Note: `deno-workspace.yml` format is YAML
+> Note: `deno-workspace.yml` format is YAML but it also supports JSON

 ### Scripts

-Defines a set of deno scripts you can run
+You can easily run scripts using denox by adding them to the "scripts" field in `deno-workspace.yml` and run them with `denox run <script-name>`.

 ##### Example: